A drive through the Val d’Orcia should be high on your list of things to do when visiting Tuscany.

 From Montepulciano, take SS73 (or SP438 through the Crete Senesi) back to Siena.
 If you’re like me, you’ll want to stop for some final few photos of the beautiful countryside in the last light of the evening.

 So there you have it: my one-day itinerary for a fabulous scenic drive through the Val d’Orcia.
 It is one of the best day trips from Florence you can do!
-If this drive ignites a desire to explore more villages and towns in Tuscany, check out this list!

 If you have done this drive, I’d love to know if you have additional suggestions to make this itinerary even more amazing.
 And if you haven’t done the drive yet, make sure you add it to your list for your next visit to Tuscany!